psi-rking/optking/docs/source/optimizations.rst

-optking (also known as pyoptking) is a rewrite of the c++ optking module in psi4 to enable future development and for use with recent interoperability efforts (e.g. MolSSI QCArchive and QCDB). optking is focused on optimization of molecular geometries: finding minima, transition states, and reaction paths.
-Current work is focused especially on expanding the reaction path methods.
+.. _`start`:

 Getting Started
 ===============

+OptKing (also known as pyoptking) is a rewrite of the c++ OptKing module in psi4 to enable future development and for use with recent interoperability efforts (e.g. MolSSI QCArchive and QCDB).
+OptKing is focused on optimization of molecular geometries: finding minima, transition states, and reaction paths.
+Current work is focused especially on expanding the reaction path methods.

 Installation and Setup
 ~~~~~~~~~~~~~~~~~~~~~~